If you would like to support this site, please consider Donating.

 An excellent, in-depth look at the main vegetable crops that can be grown in the Tropics, plus many less well-known plants.

 ].
-They are reported to tolerate an annual precipitation between 400 and 4290mm, an annual average temperature range of 16.8 to 27.5°c[
+The plant is reported to tolerate a mean annual precipitation between 400 and 4290mm, an annual average temperature range of 16.8 to 27.5°c[

 269